-This strategy consists of the District continuing the work with local partners on repairing gullies that were identified in the gullies inventory project completed in 2006 (Appendix K).
+This strategy consists of the District continuing the work with local partners on repairing gullies that were identified in the gullies inventory project completed in 2006.
 The District will use funding set aside as part of its Gully Erosion Projects contingency fund to implement projects, if the LGUs where the potential repair projects exist have funding or other resources available to work with the District, to implement a repair project.

-Policy 7.4: To Maintain the Shoreland's Integrity
+Policy 7.4: Maintain Shoreland Integrity